 Last but not least, you’ll get a collection of MPC Sound Packs with over 1000 samples.

-We love these MIDI controllers, but keep in mind, it’s not about which ones are best, it’s about which ones are best for beginners.
-Our picks are MIDI controllers that we believe will help beginners start making music quickly and develop new skills along the way.
+I love these MIDI controllers, but keep in mind, it’s not about which ones are best, it’s about which ones are best for beginners.
+My picks are MIDI controllers that I believe will help beginners start making music quickly and develop new skills along the way.